Hedron Price Reaches $0.0000 on Exchanges (HDRN)

-Hedron (HDRN) traded 4.9% higher against the US dollar during the 24 hour period ending at 9:00 AM E.T. on October 5th.
-In the last week, Hedron has traded up 44% against the US dollar.
-Hedron has a total market capitalization of $5.81 million and $3,307.67 worth of Hedron was traded on exchanges in the last day.
-One Hedron token can currently be bought for $0.0000 or 0.00000000 BTC on exchanges.
+Hedron (HDRN) traded flat against the US dollar during the 24-hour period ending at 13:00 PM Eastern on October 9th.
+Over the last seven days, Hedron has traded down 8.6% against the US dollar.
+Hedron has a total market capitalization of $4.36 million and approximately $208.10 worth of Hedron was traded on exchanges in the last day.
+One Hedron token can currently be bought for $0.0000 or 0.00000000 BTC on popular exchanges.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.